apexlang/apexlang.io/docs/specification.md

 ### Descriptions

-All elements in Apex can have descriptions which serve as documentation throughout the file.
+All elements in Apexlang can have descriptions which serve as documentation throughout the file.
 The code generation tools should also preserve descriptions as documentation/comments where appropriate so that you only need to worry about documenting functionality in one place.

 Descriptions can be a single line or multiple lines.